BeelineJS/BeelineJS/README.md

 Events will be dispatched to the views linked by `mKey`.

 After each load the core will clear and the `views`, `models` and `layouts` not in use.

+## Context
+All components are using context and their input  argument, allowing safer and coherent coding.

+`function xxx(context){
+   const { e, view, data, value, doc, win } = context;
+   ...
+}`

+The context includes the functionality  to easily access the code and build new functionality

+## Centralized events
+Events are created at the document level and auto dispatched to all the components.
+You can write a complete application without the need to `addEventListener`.

+## Key bindings
+The binding is done by a string model key, the core will find and notify all the linked view/components if a changed was made to their model.